brholtkamp/UH6340P2/README.md

 The `studentRecord` class handles the block component and can be modified using the constants at the top of the file.

+Upon completion of running the scripts, a file `out.txt` will be written into the executable's directory in addition to `std::cout` output of any errors, `SNAPSHOT`s, or `LIST`s that happen to be printed.

 ## Project Information

 ###Objective